nosqlclient/nosqlclient/README.md

 ## Nosqlclient (Formerly Mongoclient), MongoDB Management Tool

 Cross-platform and self hosted, easy to use, MongoDB 4.0+ support and more features!

+> Currently only DOCKER builds are supported, desktop distributions will be removed in the next version.

 [![Build Status](https://travis-ci.org/nosqlclient/nosqlclient.svg?branch=master)](https://travis-ci.org/nosqlclient/nosqlclient)